Pica hudsonia

 CBC data suggest severe overall declines at certain locations.
 The Harlan County Reservoir CBC, Harlan Co 21 Dec 2014 found none, compared with three the previous year and an average of 24 per year 1996-2001.
 The North Platte CBC had five in 2014-2015, the best count for 2008-2015, but insignificant compared to the count’s record of 194 in 1938, and the 2019-2020 CBC was the third consecutive with none found.
 On the Norfolk CBC in Madison Co, as many as 222 were counted 1985-1989, and only five in 2019-2020.
 During winter 2013-2014, only 32 in all were reported on CBCs, all in the west: 16 at Lake McConaughy 29 Dec, 10 at Scottsbluff 15 Dec, five at Crawford 21 Dec, and one at Harrison 22 Dec.

-In the Niobrara River Valley, reports are few but encouraging; in Boyd Co one was at Parshall Bridge 17 Oct 2022 and another near Butte 4 May 2023, and in Keya Paha Co one was near Mills 20 Jan 2023 and three were there 12 Apr 2023.
+In the Niobrara River Valley, reports are few but encouraging; in Boyd Co one was at Parshall Bridge 17 Oct 2022 and another near Butte 4 May 2023, and in Keya Paha Co one was near Mills 20 Jan 2023, three were there 12 Apr 2023, and one on 25 Oct 2024.

-One was at Calamus Reservoir, in Garfield Co 3 Mar 2024, and another along Croughwell Road, Loup Co 9 Jun 2024.
-These locations are about 23 miles apart.
+One was at Calamus Reservoir, in Garfield Co 3 Mar 2024, and singles were along Croughwell Road, Loup Co 9 Jun 2024 and near Taylor, Loup Co 17 Aug 2024.
+These locations are within about 20 miles of each other.

 A family group of eight was in Snell Canyon, Lincoln Co 8 Jul 2014 and seen again 21 Nov, although none were found in the cedar canyons in Lincoln Co on 453 count points in 2013; however, four were in Snell Canyon 14 Dec 2022.
 In 2011, three groups of 9-15 were in Custer Co 20 Apr, one was at Pressey WMA, Custer Co 30 Dec 2016, and one was at Broken Bow, Custer Co 6-19 Sep 2021.
 One at Calamus Reservoir, Loup Co 24 Jun 2020 was only the 6th record there since 1988.